-After logging into the MechGen website, users can enable their Telnet login from the main menu.
-Then, by entering "telnet mechgen.cert.ucr.edu 8888" in a terminal, they can access the online version of MechGen via Telnet.
+After logging into the MechGen website, users can enable their terminal login from the main menu.
+The address for terminal access is subject to change, the current address is given on the portion of the "main menu" of the web system where terminal access is enabled, or at the MechGen web site (Carter, 2025a).
 Upon successful connection, the program will prompt for the username and password used on the web interface.
-Refer to Section 5 for more details on Telnet operations.
+Refer to Section 5 for more details on operations using the terminal or Terminal interface.